-Multi-view is an advanced rendering feature for Oculus Go and Gear VR, available in experimental form in Unreal 4.14 and later.
-If your application is CPU-bound, we strongly recommend using multi-view to improve performance.
+Multi-View is an advanced rendering feature for Oculus Go and Gear VR.
+If your application is CPU-bound, we strongly recommend using Multi-View to improve performance.

 Hybrid monoscopic rendering (available in Unreal 4.15 or later) renders objects close to the viewer in stereoscopic 3D, while rendering all objects that lie past a culling plane only once.

 Oculus Rift supports Mask-Based Foveated Rendering (MBFR) which enables the edges of the eye buffers to be rendered at a lower resolution than the center portion of the eye buffers, based on a superimposed mask.

 - Oculus Rift: Unreal Forward Shading Renderer

 Unreal Engine provides a forward shading renderer optimized for VR.
 We recommend that all PC titles use the forward shading renderer.

 - Oculus Rift: Adaptive Pixel Density